-Whatever the reasons, the ABC reporting of Election 2016 has been shambolic, and biased to the extreme.
-Their journalists have given their own ABC code of conduct short shrift, and consistently lobbied on behalf of the Liberal/National Party.
+Whatever the reasons, the ABC reporting of the 2016 election has been shambolic, and biased to the extreme.
+Their journalists have given their own ABC code of conduct short shrift, and consistently lobbied on behalf of the Liberal–National Party.
 If the Labor Party happens to win the election, they should hold a night of the long knives, and clean out the partisan garbage from the ABC.
 In the public interest.

 - Labor Party – 67 seats

 - Australian Greens – 1 seats

 Of the last 46 published polls, the Liberal–National Coalition has led in 10 polls, Labor has led in 19 polls, and 17 have been even.
 Importantly, the Coalition has led three of the last five most recent polls.

 The Coalition, as the media keeps telling us, has already won the election.
 The respective parties usually know on the Thursday night before the election how well they are likely to go.
 The last two state elections have gone against expectations (Queensland in 2015, Victoria in 2014).
 Federal elections tend to be more predictable, based on statistical volume that is available over a longer period time.